USS President (1800): Design and construction

 During the 1790s, American merchant vessels began to fall prey to Barbary pirates in the Mediterranean, most notably from Algiers.
 Congress's response was the Naval Act of 1794.
 The Act provided funds for the construction of six frigates; however, it included a clause stating that construction of the ships would cease if the United States agreed to peace terms with Algiers.

 Joshua Humphreys' design was long on keel and narrow of beam (width) to allow for mounting very heavy guns.
 The design incorporated a diagonal scantling (rib) scheme to limit hogging (warping); the ships were given extremely heavy planking.
 This gave the hull greater strength than those of more lightly built frigates.
 Humphreys developed his design after realizing that the fledgling United States Navy could not match the navies of the European states for size.
 He therefore designed his frigates to be able to overpower other frigates, but with the speed to escape from a ship of the line.

 George Washington named President in order to reflect a principle of the United States Constitution.
-In March 1796, before Presidents keel could be laid down, a peace accord was announced between the United States and Algiers.
+In a report on progress of construction dated 12 December 1795 her keel had been completed, laid on the blocks and bolted together, and many parts received.
+Also noted that a large schooner carrying frame pieces along with other cargo had wrecked on Cape Hatteras on an unspecified date and was lost with all of her cargo.
+In March 1796 a peace accord was announced between the United States and Algiers.
 Construction was suspended in accordance with the Naval Act of 1794.
 At the onset of the Quasi-War with France in 1798, funds were approved to complete her construction, and her keel was laid at a shipyard in New York City.
 Her original naval constructor was Forman Cheeseman and the superintendent was Captain Silas Talbot.

 Based on experience Humphreys gained during construction of President's sister ships, Constitution and United States, he instructed Cheeseman to make alterations to the frigate's design.
 These included raising the gun deck by 2 in and moving the main mast 2 ft further rearward.
 President was built to a length of 175 ft between perpendiculars and a beam of 44.4 ft.

 Although construction was begun at New York in the shipyard of Foreman Cheesman, work on her was discontinued in 1796.
 Construction resumed in 1798, under Christian Bergh and naval constructor William Doughty.